mr-bt/manager.README/README.md

 - **Teamwork:** We're one team.
 Our behaviours foster a cohesive, effective, and efficient team.
 We always assume the best intentions in everyone until proven otherwise.

 - **Transparency:** We're biased towards transparency.
 Anyone can ask us anything and often will get an answer.
-Sometimes we can't disclose information, but we're committed never to lie.
+Sometimes, we can't disclose information, but we're committed never to lie.

 - **Customer-Centric:** Customers are at the front and centre of everything we do.
 The company we respect exists because of its customers.

 - **Action-Oriented:** We have a strong bias for action.
 We thrive on getting meaningful work done (AKA impact).

-- **Excellence and Accountability:** We first expect excellence from ourselves and only then from others, but we hold each other's backs at all times.
+- **Excellence and Accountability:** We first expect excellence from ourselves and only then from others, but we always hold each other's backs.
 We're committed to taking accountability and learning from our mistakes.

 - **Coaching and Growth:** We coach individuals and teams relentlessly.
 We believe a culture founded on learning and growth yields better long-term outcomes.

 - **Feedback:** Feedback is our most valuable and effective tool to keep raising the bar on everything we do.
 We deliver and receive feedback kindly, promptly, with empathy and candour.

 - **Processes:** Processes exist to serve us.
 We continually review their fit for purpose and ways to improve.
-A customer must never experience degraded service while waiting for our processes to complete.
+Customers must never experience degraded service while waiting for our processes to complete.

 ### Managing Your Team